shubhamjakate0505/DSA-IN-Java/12_ArrayList/Readme.md

  - set(index,value) set element at index
  - Contains(value) Contains Element
  - .size() For the count length of array
+ - Collection.sort()

 Refer Opration Floder for the eg.